 Suitable for students taking preliminary courses in counseling as well as practicum and internship classes, Beginning Your Counseling Career offers a detailed and up-to-date framework for aspiring professional counselors at both masters and doctoral levels.

 "Bravo to Dr. Mary Olufunmilayo Adekson and all the contributors of Beginning Your Counseling Career.
 The authors take the reader on a comprehensive journey, from applying to graduate school to beginning private practice.
 This book is the much-needed road map for successfully navigating each step in the process of becoming a counselor while maintaining balance in one’s life.
 It is a tool for reducing the anxiety inherent in the process, particularly for first generation students.
 This book is a gift, a guiding light to accompany future counselors and new professionals to the end of the academic tunnel and well into their professional careers.
-I wish this book had been available 30 years ago!
+I wish this phenomenal counselor GPS had been available 30 years ago!
 It is definitely a must read for every counseling student." -- Kellie N. Kirksey, PhD, LPCC-S, holistic psychotherapist, The Cleveland Clinic Center for Integrative and Lifestyle Medicine

 "Beginning Your Counseling Career provides a framework for advanced undergraduates, beginning counseling students, and future counselor educators to appreciate and understand the process of professional identity development.
 This well-written edited book answers common student questions and covers a number of issues important in navigating a counselor training program.
 Each chapter is written by counselors and graduate students with practical experience in the credentialing process.
 Anyone interested in the counseling profession should begin with this book." -- Jacqueline Smith, EdD, program director and department chair, School of Psychology and Counseling, Regent University, Virginia; CACREP board member